clove3am/git-repo-opener/README.md

 ### Examples

 1. Open the remote URL of the current directory's Git repository:

    ```
-   git-repo-opener
+   git open
    ```

 2. Open the remote URL of a specific Git repository:

    ```
-   git-repo-opener -d /path/to/your/repo
+   git open -d /path/to/your/repo
    ```

 3. Only print the remote URL without opening it:

    ```
-   git-repo-opener -p
+   git open -p
    ```

 4. Print the remote URL of a specific repository:
    ```
-   git-repo-opener -d /path/to/your/repo -p
+   git open -d /path/to/your/repo -p
    ```

 ## Contributing